 3. When and where will the World Championships take place?

-The next International Geography Championships will take place from August 2-9, 2022 at Université Laval in Quebec City.
+The next International Geography Championships will take place from July 13-20, 2024 in Vienna, Austria.